 It's always a good idea to wash your fabric before a project to remove any chemical sizing, but it's especially important with knits.
 Knits have a tendency to shrink in slightly unpredictable ways, so make sure to wash and dry your fabric in whatever manner you will be caring for your finished garment.
 Nothing like pulling a brand new pair of sweatpants out of the dryer to find it now fits your kid (true story).

-- If your fabric is shifty use lots of pattern weights and a rotary cutter.
+- If your fabric is shifty use lots of pattern weights and pin your pattern piece to the fabric.
+Use a rotary cutter.

 - Cut on a single layer for maximum control.
 Don't forget to mirror pieces when cutting two.